lucasdietrich/caniot-rust-controller/readme.md

 - read config using -c option
 - wrap all services (spawn) in a single Application structure
 - increase the number of threads in the thread pool
+- Allow to send comment to non-existing (yet) devices
+- Remove `unwrap`
+  - At least change them to `expect` with a meaningful message

 ```
 device_temperature{medium="CAN",mac="16",device="GarageDoorController",sensor="EMBEDDED",room="",collector="pycaniotcontroller"} 19.00